Struggleton/PlayBGMonTitleScreen/README.md

 `bgm_hash = 0x209cc21ee3`

 ## Credits
-- @jugeeya for advice on inline function hooks in Rust
+- @jugeeya for advice on inline function hooks in Rust and a good reference in the UltimateTrainingModpack
 - @Coolsonickirby for creating the CSK Collection plugin and functions for developers